h0lyl337/Drakaina-Botnet/README.md

 ![plot](./images/cncss.png)

+# Prerequisite

+1) make sure python3 is installed

+2) if you would like to compile a python into an exe / bin file install nuitka with , " pip install nuitka "

 # Installation:

-1) install the latest python-3

-2) run " pip install -r requirements.txt "
+1) run " pip install -r requirements.txt "

-3) configure server.cfg
+2) configure server.cfg

-4) run " python server.py "
+3) run " python server.py "

-5) on target pc run " python stager.py "
+4) on target pc run " python stager.py "

-6) run " commandandcontrol.py " to communicate with target pc
+5) run " commandandcontrol.py " to communicate with target pc

 ----------------------------